sinch/play-a-song-over-phone/readme.md

 	applicationKey: 'your appkey',
 	capabilities: {calling: true},
 	//supportActiveConnection: true, /* NOTE: This is only required if application is to receive calls / instant messages. */
-	//Note: For additional loging, please uncomment the three rows below
+	//Note: For additional logging, please uncomment the three rows below
 	onLogMessage: function(message) {
 		console.log(message);
 	},